 Late Payment Fees: Effective immediately a late payment fee of $25 will be automatically applied to all open invoices at 12 noon every Tuesday.
 Tuition is due every Friday for the following week.
 To avoid late fees it is possible to set up an automatic payment program at no extra charge to you.
-Please speak with Ms. Tammy, or Ms. Pauline and they will be happy to assist you in registering for this convenient program.
+Please speak with Ms. Tammy, Ms. Pauline or Ms. Kasey and they will be happy to assist you in registering for this convenient program.

 Safety First: We would like to remind you of a few security measures that we need your assistance with in regards to school safety.

 - It is extremely important that you sign your child in and out of the daily sign in book each day.
 This is a legal document verifying that your child was checked in and out of school for the day.

 - Please make sure all doors close securely behind you when you leave a room or the building.